douglowder/douglowder/README.md

 You can click the Preview link to take a look at your changes.
 --->

-Software Architect at @salesforce.
+Currently at @expo.
+Formerly at @salesforce.
 Ported the React Native framework to the Apple TV platform.

 React Native for TV wiki: https://github.com/react-native-tvos/react-native-tvos/wiki